Sharon-Tseng/VincentMobile_Database_System/README.md

 # VincentMobile_Database_System

+## Background

-Vincent Mobile would like to develop a system that allows members to purchase the latest mobile phone and tablets online while facilitating the trade-in service offline.
+Vincent Mobile would like to develop a system that allows members to purchase the latest mobile phones and tablets online while facilitating the offline trade-in service.

-With the three main actors identified during the analysis phase, the system should consist of 3 modules for (1) customers and members, (2) administrators and managers, and (3) officers.
+With the three main actors identified during the analysis phase, the system consists of 3 modules for:
+1. customers and members
+2. administrators and managers
+3. officers

+## Key functions

+_Administrator_
-Through the system, administrators maintain the product list, such as introducing new products and fading out obsolete products and update inventories when there are stock replenishments.
+- Maintain the product list, including introducing new products, fading out obsolete products, and updating inventories when there is stock replenishment.
+- Reviews the list of confirmed orders from the system

+_Customer_
-A customer registers as a member before making any purchases.
-After registering as member, he/she searches for a list of products available for sale using keywords.
-After viewing the product details, he/she may store desired products into a shopping cart datastore.
-Specifically, the company maintains a shopping cart table which stores the shopping cart items for all members.
-Individual member can view his/her own shopping cart items until they are purchased.
+- Register as a member before making any purchases
+- Search for a list of products available for sale using keywords.
+- View product details, and store desired products in a shopping cart datastore.

+  Specifically, the company maintains a shopping cart table that stores the shopping cart items for all members.
+Individual members can view their shopping cart items until they are purchased.
 When a member views the shopping cart, the system should hide the out-of-stock products to mitigate the risk of buying unavailable products.
 However, the shopping cart item should be displayed again when the product is replenished.

+- Purchase with multiple products
+- Verify products to purchase before completing the purchase.
+- Proceed Payment: Enter a credit card number, the card’s expiry date, and CVC code to proceed.

+_Additional Requirements_
-A member may make a purchase with multiple products.
-He/she verifies the products to purchase before completing the purchase.
-Member then enter a credit card number, the card’s expiry date and CVC code to proceed.
-The system should also ensure that only available products can be purchased.
+1. The system should also ensure that only available products can be purchased.
+For an order that does not require trade-in services, the administrator can process the delivery directly.
-For an order that does not require trade-in services, administrator can process the delivery directly.
-Administrator reviews the list of confirmed orders from the system and informs the warehouse to prepare for shipment, while the shipment preparation is not part of the system scope.
-Upon informing the warehouse about the shipment through email or any other means, administrator updates the status to “To be delivered”.
-Administrator then receives notifications from the warehouse when the orders are delivered and updates the status of those orders to “Completed”.
+2. Upon informing the warehouse about the shipment through email or any other means, the administrator updates the status to “To be delivered”.
+The administrator then receives notifications from the warehouse when the orders are delivered and updates the status of those orders to “Completed”.
 While member indicates old devices information for trade-in while making the purchase online, he/she brings in the old devices to officer at the customer service point in person.
 Officer retrieves the trade-in details from the system, inspects the device and give a trade-in offer.